MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-threads-window.md

 1. On the **Debug Location** toolbar, select the **Show Only Flagged Threads** icon ![Show Flagged Threads](../debugger/media/dbg-threads-show-flagged.png "Show Flagged Threads"), to the right of the **Thread** field.
 The icon is grayed out unless one or more threads are flagged.

-   Only the flagged thread now appears in the **Threads** dropdown in the toolbar.
+   Only the flagged thread now appears in the **Thread** dropdown in the toolbar.
 To show all threads again, select the **Show Only Flagged Threads** icon again.

    >[!TIP]
    >After you have flagged some threads, you can place your cursor in the code editor, right-click, and select **Run Flagged Threads to Cursor**.
 Make sure to choose code that all flagged threads will reach. **Run Flagged Threads to Cursor** will pause threads on the selected line of code, making it easier to control the order of execution by [freezing and thawing threads](#bkmk_freeze).